 As an operator, flight operations is responsible for ensuring that the standards and practices of our contracted engineering provider are closely adhered to.
 All our activities are regularly audited both by external inspectors from the CAA and internal flight training and compliance monitoring staff.

-In preparation for the new helicopter our engineers have undertaken courses to familiarize themselves with the engines, airframe and avionics.
-The pilots will commence a one week ground school in early 2020 followed by a very busy week at a simulator in Germany and further flying on the new helicopter once delivered.
-Our Paramedics and doctors will receive their type specific training on the actual helicopter after delivery to Exeter.
+In preparation for the new helicopter our engineers undertook courses to familiarize themselves with the engines, airframe and avionics.
+The pilots commenced a one-week ground school in early 2020 followed by a very busy week at a simulator in Germany and further flying on the new helicopter once delivered.
+Our Paramedics and doctors received their type-specific training on the H145 helicopter prior to its launch in November 2020.